pankajgarkoti/pankajgarkoti/README.md

 - Hi, I’m @pankajgarkoti, a physics undergrad from India.
 - I’m interested in computational physics and other numerical applications of modern programming languages.
-- Looking to collaborate on computational physics/mathematics codes that use Python3 + numpy + scipy / Julia / C++ / Fortran.
+- Looking to collaborate on computational physics/mathematics codes that use Python / Julia / C++ / Fortran.
 - Reach me via email at : garkotipankaj [at] gmail.com

 <!---